DarkFlameSword/Simple-Time-Countdown/CONTRIBUTING.md

 # Contributing

-Special thanks to codex for their help in this project.
+Special thanks to codex for its help in this project.